Potassium Iodide (IODINE) Overview Information

 When iodine is used directly on the skin, it can cause skin irritation, stains, allergic reactions, and other side effects.
 Be careful not to bandage or tightly cover areas that have been treated with iodine to avoid iodine burn.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Iodine is LIKELY SAFE when taken by mouth in recommended amounts.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Iodine is LIKELY SAFE when taken by mouth in recommended amounts or when applied to the skin appropriately using an approved product (2% solution).
+Iodine is POSSIBLY UNSAFE when taken by mouth in high doses.
 Do not take more than 1100 mcg of iodine per day if you are over 18 years old; do not take more than 900 mcg of iodine per day if you are 14 to 18 years old.
 Higher intake might cause thyroid problems.
-The topical product (2% solution) is LIKELY SAFE for use on the skin.

 Autoimmune thyroid disease: People with autoimmune thyroid disease may be especially sensitive to the harmful side effects of iodine.